-Brooklyn Public Library—in collaboration with Brooklyn Poet Laureate Tina Chang—is accepting applications for the 2020 Brooklyn Public Library Poet-in-Residence.
+Brooklyn Public Library—in collaboration with Brooklyn Poet Laureate Tina Chang—has named Cyrée Jarelle Johnson as the Library’s first ever poet-in-residence.

 A poet and writer, Johnson’s work has appeared in The New York Times, Boston Review, WUSSY, The Wanderer, Vice, Rewire News, The Root, and Nat.
 Brut among other publications.
 Slingshot, his first collection of poetry, was awarded the 2020 Lambda Literary Award in Gay Poetry.

 “We are proud to announce that Cyrée Jarelle Johnson has been chosen as the Brooklyn Public Library's inaugural Poet-in-Residence,” said Tina Chang, Brooklyn Poet Laureate.
 “His powerful intelligence, commitment to underrepresented communities, loyalty to teaching and research, and undeniable talent in the field of poetry demonstrates all that is possible now.
 As we embark on a complex year ahead, collaborating with Cyrée will bring compassion, innovation, and great humanity to the many diverse populations the Brooklyn Public Library serves.”

 The newly established Poet-in-Residence programs offers time, socially distant space, resources, a stipend, and mentorship from Brooklyn’s Poet Laureate Tina Chang.
 The resident will work to enhance the Library’s current poetry collections and programs while supporting BPL's goal to amplify the voices of all Brooklyn writers in the service of positive change and social justice.